SoftwareAG/c8y-docs/src/documents/guides/reference-guide/inventory.html.md

       ...
     }

-## PUT ?
-Update a Managed object
+## PUT - Update a Managed object

 Request body: ManangedObject
- Response body: ManangedObject??(when accept header is not provided, empty response body is returned)
+ Response body: ManangedObject (when accept header is not provided, empty response body is returned)

 Required role: ROLE\_INVENTORY\_ADMIN or owner